Homemade Rotel Tomatoes Recipe

 This page may contain affiliate links.
 Learn More.

 Homemade Rotel is so easy to make in your kitchen!
 Using fresh tomatoes, onions, and hot peppers from your garden, this recipe for Rotel comes together quickly.
+And there are so many recipes with Rotel, that you’re going to want to make a lot!

 In this post, you’ll learn what is in Rotel tomatoes, how to make homemade Rotel for freezing, and recipes to use your Rotel.